Adventures in a post-rational world

 The increasing lift raised the gliderwing off the slope.
 He felt the support straps tighten and his feet came off the ground, the harness easily supporting his weight.
 The salek was close now, hammering up the hill straight towards him.

 The sloping ground fell away with agonizing slowness.
 The salek was almost upon him.
 As he drifted higher it was at full speed and jumped.
 The sharp jaws snapped shut only a few feet below his dangling legs as he shot past it, the crack of the electrified maw discharging in the air.
 It must have jumped over ten feet only just missing him.

-The wind picked up, rushing in his ears as the wind lifted him higher and higher, the whine of the propeller straining behind him.
+The wind picked up, rushing in his ears as it lifted him higher and higher, the whine of the propeller straining behind him.
 He took one hand off the handlebars and struggled himself into the small saddle, his heart still racing.
 Looking down he estimated he must be over fifty feet up.

 Behind his position he could see Oddjob running.
 The salek stood on the hill seemingly confused, ignoring the medbot.
 As Oddjob neared the bottom of the hill the bot began to pick up speed, his head looking up every ten seconds or so to track the gliderwing.